hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 In general, you should not use arrow functions to write methods.
 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), "Arrow function expressions are ill suited as methods, and they cannot be used as constructors."
 The example shown here demonstrates one reason why that is so: it doesn't follow the rules.
 As long as you don't try to use arrow functions as methods, you can ignore this exception.

-### 15.8 Function as Argument Losing Surrounding Context
+### 15.4 Problem - Function as Argument Losing Surrounding Context

 In this assignment, we'll see how *passing functions as arguments can strip them of their intended context objects*, and see what we can do to deal with that loss.